Dear Contractor Doctor,

 Closing down up or making a contractor limited company dormant does not completely absolve a limited company contractor from their responsibilities for contracts they worked on whilst the company was trading.

-When a contractor limited company is being closed down, the contractor submits a final tax return to HMRC, which details all of the final activities of the company.
+When a limited company is being closed down, the contractor submits a final tax return to HMRC, which details all of the final activities of the company.
 HMRC has a window of 12 months to investigate the business if they suspect there is tax still to pay.

 Typically, if HMRC suspects there to be tax to reclaim, it could start a Compliance Review into the PAYE records of the contractor’s limited company.
-This would then lead into an IR35 investigation – not a good place for a contractor to be.
+This could then lead into an IR35 investigation – not a good place for a contractor to be.

 Burying bad news

-Remember, HMRC has 12 months from the submission of the final tax return to investigate the limited company.
+HMRC has 12 months from the submission of the final tax return to investigate the limited company.
 The taxman also has the option of investigating an individual contractor’s tax affairs up to six years after they have ceased trading.